AXLearn: Modular, Hardware-Agnostic Large Model Training: Runtime

 \parab{Monitoring and profiling.} \sys's runtime provides observability at several layers.
 At the hardware layer, \sys natively integrates with JAX's profiler to provide insights into inefficiencies introduced by input pipelines, sharding strategies, compiler behavior, or other aspects of the program.
-Users can remotely ``attach'' to in-flight programs so that profiles can be collected in an on-demand fashion.

-For large scale distributed training, it is often insufficient to profile at the per-host level, as issues can arise from inter-host networking, firmware bugs, disk failures, or other broad failures. \sys supports a generic measurement interface that can be used to record arbitrary events such as the start of training or the start of a step.
+For large scale distributed training, \sys supports a generic measurement interface that can be used to record arbitrary events such as the start of training or the start of a step.
 These events can be used to measure end-to-end inefficiencies such as those introduced by hardware provisioning or checkpointing recovery, which can be captured via metrics like overall job goodput.

-\parab{Checkpointing.} \sys's default checkpointing capabilities are similar to that of \verb|orbax|~\cite{Orbax}, but supports multiple cloud storage backends, including AWS S3 and Google Cloud Storage (GCS), as well as provides additional memory optimizations for large-scale checkpointing.
+\parab{Checkpointing.} \sys's default checkpointing capabilities are similar to that of \verb|orbax|~\cite{Orbax}, but supports multiple cloud storage backends, including AWS S3 and Google Cloud Storage (GCS), and provides additional memory optimizations for large-scale checkpointing.

-Specifically, the checkpointer supports data-sharded serialization, where checkpoint state is further partitioned over data-parallel workers rather than naively assigning each replicated shard to its 0th replica for serialization; as well as concurrency-bounded serialization, which enforces a limit on the maximum number of in-flight shards being copied into host memory.
-We find these optimizations to be critical for large-scale training where having too many shards in-flight can cause certain third party storage backends to exhaust the host memory.

 Checkpoints are saved asynchronously during training to avoid bottlenecks on slow networks, blocking only in rare cases where the checkpointer is waiting on a prior serialization to complete.
 A gargage collector runs in the background to remove old checkpoints according to a user-configurable policy to reduce storage costs.
-In situations where the default checkpointer is insufficient, checkpointing is entirely customizable---users can configure storage-layer implementations, or even replace the entire checkpointing system.